regor-unimore/Smart-Meter-Installation-Scheduling-Project/README.md

 # Smart-Meter-Installation-Scheduling-Project

-Private repository containing the code, the instance generator, and the randomly created instances for the "Smart-Meter Installation Scheduling Project".
+Public repository containing the code, the instance generator, and the randomly created instances for the "Smart-Meter Installation Scheduling Project".

 ### Requirements
 After cloning the repository, create a virtual environment in the project folder running **Python 3.12** and install the following packages: